 Rounding off the year Masterpieces from Buckingham Palace (December 4 – January 31 2021) offers a rare opportunity to see some of the most important paintings in the Royal Collection which would normally be on display in the palace’s Picture Gallery – designed for George IV to display his old master paintings – while the palace undergoes reservicing works.
 Artists on show include Titian, Vermeer, Rembrandt, Van Dyck, Rubens and Canaletto.

 Royal Academy of Arts

-Alongside at the Sackler, Studio Formafantasma: Cambio (March 4 – May 17) tackles the subject of design’s ecological and political responsibilities.
+Located in the Royal Park of Kensington Gardens the Serpentine Galleries present emerging and established artists from around the world.
+At the Serpentine Sackler Gallery, Studio Formafantasma: Cambio (September 29 – November 15) tackles the subject of design’s ecological and political responsibilities.
 Italian design duo Studio Formafantasma lead experimental investigations into the history, context and implications of turning natural resources into commodities, and their project for the Serpentine Galleries sees the pair questioning how design can transform environmental awareness into practical changes.
 The exhibition focuses specifically on forestry practices, and the production of wood products.

 Sir John Soane’s Museum

-Langlands & Bell: Degrees of Truth (March 4 – May 31) is a major exhibition of work by artists Ben Langlands and Nikki Bell.
+At the former home of the architect of some of London’s finest buildings, Sir John Soane’s Museum, Langlands & Bell: Degrees of Truth (until January 3 2021) is a major exhibition of work by artists Ben Langlands and Nikki Bell.
 Exploring the complex web of relationships between people and architecture, the exhibition features their ambitious sculpture, installation and architecture as well as film, video and media work.

 South London Gallery